Ali al-Rida: Designation

-Al-Kazim designated his son, Ali al-Rida, as his successor before his death in Harun al-Rashid's prison in 799 (183 AH), following some years of imprisonment.
-Wilferd Madelung adds that al-Kazim had made al-Rida his legatee, and that al-Rida also inherited his father's estate near Medina to the exclusion of his brothers.
-After al-Kazim, al-Rida was thus acknowledged as the next Imam by a significant group of al-Kazim's followers, who formed the main line of Shia and went on to become the Twelvers.
+Al-Kazim designated his son, Ali al-Rida, as his successor before his death in Harun al-Rashid's prison in 799 (183 AH), following years of imprisonment. al-Kazim had made al-Rida his legatee, and that al-Rida also inherited his father's estate in Medina to the exclusion of his brothers.
+After al-Kazim, al-Rida was thus acknowledged as the next Imam by almost all of al-Kazim's followers, who formed the main line of Shia Islam and went on to become the Twelvers.
 The brothers of al-Rida did not claim the imamate but a number of them revolted against the Abbasids.
 Some of the followers of al-Kazim, however, claimed that he had not died and would return as Mahdi, the promised savior in Islam.
-These became known as the Waqifite Shia (lit. 'those who stop') though it appears that they later returned to the mainstream Shia, declaring al-Rida and his successors as the lieutenants of al-Kazim.
-These also included the Bushariyya, named after Muhammad ibn Bashir, the gnostic from Kufa, who claimed to be the interim imam in the absence of al-Kazim.

-During his Imamate, al-Rida fought fiercely against the leaders of the Waqifiyya, calling them enemies of the truth, wanderers, heretics, infidels, and polytheists.
-In one case, he compared the Waqifiyya with the Jews and stated that verse 64 of Surah Al-Ma'idah was revealed about the Waqifiyya because they, like the Jews, doubted the continuity of the Imamate because no child had yet been born to the Imam and attributed impotence to God.
-The term Waqifiyya is applied generally to any group who denies or hesitates over the death of a particular Shia Imam and refuses to recognize his successors.

-According to Kohlberg, the creation of Waqifiyya might have had a financial reason.
+These became known as the Waqifite (lit. 'those who stop'), though they later returned to the mainstream Shia, declaring al-Rida and his successors as the lieutenants of al-Kazim.
+These also included the Bushariyya Sufi order, named after Muhammad ibn Bashir, the gnostic from Kufa, who claimed to be the interim Imam in the absence of al-Kazim.
+During his Imamate, al-Rida fought fiercely against the Waqifite, calling them enemies of the truth, wanderers, heretics, infidels, and polytheists.
+In one case, he compared the Waqifite to the Jews and stated that verse 64 of Surah Al-Ma'idah was revealed because they (Waqifite), like the Jews, doubted the continuity of the Imamate because no child had yet been born to the Imam and attributed impotence to God.
+The creation of Waqifite might have had a financial reason.
 Some of the representatives of al-Kazim evidently refused to hand over to al-Rida the monies entrusted to them, arguing that al-Kazim was the last Imam.
-These included Mansur ibn Yunus Buzurg and Ali ibn Abi Ḥamza al-Bataini, Ziyad ibn Marwan al-Kandi, Uthman ibn Isa al-Amiri al-Ruasi (Ruwasi).
-Some reports indicate that al-Ruasi repented.